These buttery pull-apart rolls bake up crispy on the outside, tender on the inside, and, yes, light as a feather through and through.

-- 3. While the dough is rising, melt the butter in a warm 12-inch cast-iron Dutch oven or a similarly sized pot with a lid.
-Remove from the heat and tilt the skillet so the butter covers the bottom and about halfway up the sides of the pot.
+- While the dough is rising, melt the butter in a warm 12-inch cast-iron Dutch oven or a similarly sized pot with a lid.
+Remove from the heat and tilt the pot so the butter covers the bottom and about halfway up the sides.
 The excess butter will pool in the bottom of the pan.
-This s okay.
+This is okay.
 In fact, it’s more than okay, it’s desirable.

 Campfire Cooking Variation

 If you’re baking these rolls outdoors over a campfire, arrange 8 hot coals in a ring underneath the Dutch oven and place hot 16 coals on the lid, keeping in mind that your target temperature inside the Dutch oven is 325°F to 350°F (163°C to 176°C).
 It may take 25 to 40 minutes to reach this temperature.